Updated on 3/2/2023

 Alcohol consumption is always a concern.
 The bottom line is that alcohol is an addictive substance that can lead to many health problems.
 Alcohol use is not only a youth or adult problem—the effects of alcohol can impact anyone, no matter their age.

 It is essential to understand that treatment is available for anyone struggling with substance use and addiction, including the socially accepted variety, including alcohol.
-There are also support groups readily available for those looking for support and the motivation necessary to heal.
+There are also support groups readily available for those looking for support and the motivation to heal.
 If you struggle to put the drink down or keep it down, reach out for help today.